tannerfronk/characterGenerator/README.md

 # Easy To Create Character Rolls

 Using the following commands you can create a quick character for use in RPG's.
+Ensure to install **globally**

 ### Create Character Name
 charName